Jump to topic

 Traditional bridges are the most common type of dental bridge.
 They consist of ceramic, PFM, or all-metal like gold.
 These bridges have one fake tooth, also called a pontic, that a dental crown holds in place on each side.
 A dentist shapes and files the two teeth adjacent to the fake tooth in order to successfully fit the two artificial crowns.
 Traditional bridges are durable, strong, and last a long time with proper care.
 They typically restore posterior (back) teeth, such as premolars and molars.

 Instead of being held up by a metal framework or crowns, this type of bridge is supported entirely by dental implants.
 Bridges must either sit on natural teeth at both ends or implants at both ends.
 Implant-supported bridges are ideal for patients who have at least three teeth missing in a row.
-They typically restore posterior (back teeth), such as premolars and molars.
+They typically restore back teeth, such as premolars and molars.

 During the first appointment, a dentist administers a local anesthetic to ensure the patient is comfortable and doesn’t feel any pain during the procedure.
 Then they shape and file the adjacent (supporting) teeth.
-After the teeth are shaped, impressions are made and sent to a dental laboratory to create the custom bridge.
-While the permanent bridge is being constructed, the dentist places a temporary bridge over the newly shaped teeth and gap.
-If the surrounding teeth are not strong enough to support a bridge, a dentist installs dental implants into the jawbone (implant-supported bridge).
+After the teeth are shaped, impressions are made and sent to a dental laboratory where the bridge is created.

 Once the permanent bridge is ready, the patient will return for their second appointment.
 First, the dentist removes the temporary bridge and cleans the teeth.
 If the patient has sensitivity or pain, they will administer a local anesthetic before the temporary bridge is removed.
-Before cementing, the dentist takes x-rays of the bridge to confirm the proper fit.
-Then dental cement bonds the bridge and teeth together.
+The dentist will also take x-rays of the bridge to confirm the proper fit.
+Then they use dental cement to bond the bridge and teeth together.

-Oral Hygiene —Aftercare for bridges and crowns is relatively similar.
+Oral Hygiene —Aftercare for bridges and crowns is similar.
 Although, extra oral hygiene techniques are necessary following a permanent bridge placement.
-The area where the pontic (fake tooth) rests on the gums is difficult to clean, which may result in plaque and oral bacteria buildup.
-Patients are recommended to use mouthwash vigorously, brush at least twice a day, and floss underneath the bridge regularly to reduce gingival inflammation and prevent cavities at the edge of the bridge.
-This requires additional tools, such as floss threaders, superfloss, or water flossers.
+The area where the pontic (fake tooth) rests on the gums is difficult to clean, which may result in plaque buildup.
+Patients are recommended to use mouthwash vigorously, brush at least twice a day, and floss underneath the bridge regularly to reduce inflammation and prevent cavities at the edge of the bridge.
+This requires additional tools, such as floss threaders, super floss, or water flossers.